Best B2C Marketing Analytics Tools for SaaS Companies in 2026

 - Pendo - Perfect for teams focused on in-app engagement, allowing targeted onboarding, feature adoption tracking, and personalized product experiences.

-- Mitzu - The top choice for marketing analytics if you need scalable, customizable tool directly within their data warehouse, especially for complex or high-volume datasets.
+- Mitzu - The top choice for B2C marketing analytics in SaaS if you need scalable, customizable tool directly within your data warehouse, especially for complex or high-volume datasets.

 Unbeatable solution for all of your analytics needs